 International Women's Day

 Auf dem Foto ist eine Frau zu sehen, die emotional in ein Megafon spricht.
 Sie steht im Vordergrund von einer Demonstration.
 Auf dem Foto ist eine Frau zu sehen, die emotional in ein Megafon spricht.
 Sie steht im Vordergrund von einer Demonstration.
 Auf dem Foto ist eine Frau zu sehen, die emotional in ein Megafon spricht.
 Sie steht im Vordergrund von einer Demonstration. © Pexels, 2024

-In Hanover, the annual demonstration starts on 8 March at 3 pm on Opernplatz and ends at Küchengarten.
-More information can be found on the Instagram account of femrat_hannover and afk_hannover.
-The Falken organisation will also be offering childcare during the demonstration and a block division will ensure an increased sense of security for discriminated groups.
-The demonstration will be divided into the following blocks: FLINTA* only, BIPOC and all gender.
+In Hanover, the annual demonstration starts on March 8 at 2 pm at Königsworther Platz and ends at Ni-Una-Menos-Platz.
+More information can be found on the Instagram account of 8m_hannover and femrat_hannover.
+There will be speeches at the start and end points.
+The Falken will also offer childcare during the demonstration in the form of a children's block that will run at the end of the demonstration.
+A block division will ensure an increased sense of security for discriminated groups.

+International Women's Day